 GOOD TO KNOW: Visit on weekdays, when it is less crowded.
 Esslingen is a 15-minute S-Bahn train ride from Stuttgart.

-Christmas market and Chocolate Festival
+3# Christmas market and Chocolate Festival

 In Tübingen, 30 minutes south of Stuttgart, the Christmas market is held in mid-December, on the third weekend of Advent.
 Well worth a visit, this historic town boasts one of Germany’s oldest universities (1477).
-The Christmas market’s great appeal is that it is so uncommercial, with local citizens, artists and charities selling their home-made gifts and food.
+The Christmas market’s great appeal is that it is so uncommercial, with local citizens, artists, and charities selling their home-made gifts and food.
 Alongside the market, the old town also hosts a wonderful event devoted solely to chocolate: chocolART.
-Part of the International Chocolate Festival Association, this has tempting stalls offering Chocolate in every shape and form: handmade chocolate, chocolate tastings, praline courses, even special chocolate menus at local restaurants.
+Part of the International Chocolate Festival Association, it has tempting stalls offering chocolate in every shape and form: handmade chocolate, chocolate tastings, praline courses, even special chocolate menus at local restaurants.

-DO NOT MISS: The best view of the old town is from the Neckarbridge.
+DO NOT MISS: The best view of the old town is from the Neckar Bridge.

-The unique Advent calendar
+6# Unique Advent calendar

 What makes Gengenbach so special?
-After all, other Black Forest towns are delightful, with half-timbered houses and cobbled streets.
-But nowhere else can boast that it has the world’s largest annual Advent calendar.
+After all, many Black Forest towns are delightful, with half-timbered houses and cobbled streets.
+But no other town can boast that it has the world’s largest annual Advent calendar.
 It is actually the Town Hall, where 24 backlit ‘windows’ provide the ‘days’ leading up to Christmas.
-Each evening at 6pm, everyone gathers in front of the 200-year old baroque façade.
+Each evening at 6pm, everyone gathers in front of the 200-year-old baroque façade.
 Suddenly, the darkness is broken by blue, red and silver lights on the stone statues.
 A spotlight focuses on a single window; up goes the shade to reveal a new ‘window’ to the oohs and aahs of the crowd below.
 Over some 20 years, the windows have paid tribute to internationally renowned names.
 Finally, on December 24, all the windows are open: two rows of 11, plus two windows in the roof.
 The Town Hall, a ‘treasure chest of fantasy’, is the world’s largest annual Advent calendar.
 Add in music, mulled wine, food and games, plus the Advent market in the main square, and it all adds up to a wonderful family night out.

-the elegant Christmas market
+7# Elegant Christmas market

-Christmas on the lake
+8# Christmas on the lake

 The Christmas market in Konstanz is unique.
 Where else would you find a Christmas ship moored at the quayside, with a 360° panoramic bar and views of the lake and snow-capped Alps?
 On shore are 100,000 lights, 10,000 gift ideas and 160 tempting stalls.
 No wonder GEO magazine and the Frankfurt Christmas World Fair competition ‘Best Christmas City’ rated the market as one of Germany's top ten Christmas markets.
 But there is much more, from top-class classical concerts and cultural events to special exhibitions in the museums.
 Plus attractive WinterSPEZIAL deals at the fine local hotels.
 On the water, take an Advent cruise and indulge in coffee and cake aboard festively decorated BSB line boats.
 Nearby Mainau Island, known for its flowers, offers the warmth of the spectacular butterfly house and indoor palm garden.
 Spend time at SEA LIFE Konstanz, an award-winning aquarium.
-Or explore the back streets of the city, with a guide dressed as a medieval knight!
+Or explore the backstreets of the city, with a guide dressed as a medieval knight!